 KM expert, Stan Garfield lays out the essential elements of ensuring the success of your knowledge management program, including how to lay the foundation, the secrets to obtaining early and ongoing leadership commitment, tips for communication strategies that actually do influence and engage your audience, how to assess and leverage technology appropriately, and powerful methods of nurturing a knowledge-sharing culture.

-Are you planning to purchase a new ILS, KM, or Collections Management System, or upgrade your existing Lucidea solution?
-Let us help you spring into action right away with some exciting benefits!
+As one year ends and another begins, you just might be considering whether it’s time to purchase a new ILS, KM, or Collections Management system, or upgrade your existing Lucidea solution.
+Let us smooth the way into your new strategy for 2022 with exciting benefits!

 - Cost savings

-- Access to optional features at little or no cost
+- Access to optional features at modest or no cost

-Enjoy powerful and innovative operational and end-user benefits—and make this a Spring to remember, with your commitment to a cost saving solution!
-Let Lucidea make the purchase decision worth your while.
+Enjoy powerful, innovative operational and end-user benefits—and make your 2022 seriously successful, with your resolution to implement a cost saving solution.

-ACT NOW TO TAKE ADVANTAGE OF OUR SPRING SALE; THE PROMOTION EXPIRES MAY 29th, 2020!
+ACT NOW TO TAKE ADVANTAGE OF OUR NEW YEAR, NEW SYSTEM, NEW STRATEGY INCENTIVES; THE PROMOTION EXPIRES FEBRUARY 28th, 2022!